ivpusic/koa-ember-seed/README.md

 You will get basic project structure and basic grunt config for building/watching/compiling different things on project.

+### What is included?

+- Koa
+- Ember
+- ember-data
+- Mongoose
+- Bootstrap

 ### How to run?

 First ensure that you have ``node.js`` version with supported ES6 generators (with ``--harmony`` flag), and ensure that you have installed and running ``MongoDB`` instance.